palw3ey/ye3ipsec/README.md

 # ye3ipsec

-A container IPSec server based on Strongswan and Alpine.
-With remote access and site to site VPN profile.
-Below 70 Mb.
+IPSec client and server based on Strongswan and Alpine.
+RA and S2S profile.
 GNS3 ready

 # Simple usage